s3dawyXD/mlmodels/docs/DEV_docs/dataloader.md

 It's better to have one Dataloader per framework XXXXX' but those dataloader can re-use functions between them...

+Since most Deep Learning frameworks contain a 'Dataloading' class to create Iterables that can be sampled batchwise, functions can be implemented to instantiate dataloaders of those respective frameworks, thereby keeping us from reinventing the wheel.

 -->
 Manage API breaks more easily....
 Re-use existing code....